The Role of Magnetic Fields in the Formation of the Filamentary Infrared Dark Cloud G11.11-0.12: Abstract

 \section{Abstract}

-We report on the near-infrared polarimetric observations of G11.11--0.12 with the 1.4 m IRSF telescope.
-The starlight polarization of the background stars reveals the magnetic fields in the envelope of G11.11--0.12, which are consistent in orientation with the magnetic fields obtained from submillimeter dust polarization.
-The magnetic fields in G11.11--0.12 are perpendicular to the filament in a large column density range, independent of the relative orientations of G11.11--0.12.
-The field strength on the plane of the sky in G11.11--0.12 has a typical value of $152\pm17\,\mu$G. The analyses of the magnetic fields and gas velocity dispersion indicate that the envelope of G11.11--0.12 is supersonic and sub-Alfv{\'e}nic to trans-Alfv{\'e}nic.
-The mass-to-flux ratio in the outer part of the envelope is $\lesssim 1$ and slightly increases to $\gtrsim 1$ closer to the filament.
-The weights on the relative importance of magnetic fields, turbulence and gravity indicate that gravity has been dominating the dynamical state of G11.11--0.12, with significant contribution from magnetic fields.
-The field strength increases slower than the gas density from the envelope to the spine of G11.11--0.12, characterized by the relation $B\propto n^{0.2}$.
-The observed strength and orientation of magnetic fields in G11.11--0.12 imply that supersonic gas flow is channelled by sub-Alfv{\'e}nic magnetic fields and is assembled into filaments perpendicular to the magnetic fields.
-The formation of low-mass stars is enhanced in the filaments with high column density, in agreement with the excess in numbers of low-mass protostars detected in one of the densest part of G11.11--0.12.
+We report on the near-infrared polarimetric observations of G11.11--0.12 (hereafter G11) obtained with SIRPOL on the 1.4 m IRSF telescope.
+The starlight polarisation of the background stars reveals the on-sky component of magnetic fields in G11, and these are consistent with the field orientation observed from polarised dust emission at $850\,\mu$m.
+The magnetic fields in G11 are perpendicular to the filament, and are independent of the filament's orientation relative to the Galactic plane.
+The field strength in the envelope of G11 is in the range $50-100\,\mu$G, derived from two methods.
+The analyses of the magnetic fields and gas velocity dispersion indicate that the envelope of G11 is supersonic but sub-Alfv{\'e}nic.
+The critical mass-to-flux ratio in the envelope of G11 is close to 1 and increases to $\gtrsim 1$ on the spine of G11.
+The relative weights on the importance of magnetic fields, turbulence and gravity indicate that gravity dominates the dynamical state of G11, but with significant contribution from magnetic fields.
+The field strength, $|\mathbf{B}|$, increases slower than the gas density, $n$, from the envelope to the spine of G11, characterized by $|\mathbf{B}|\propto n^{0.3}$.
+The observed strength and orientation of magnetic fields in G11 imply that supersonic and sub-Alfv{\'e}nic gas flow is channelled by the strong magnetic fields and is assembled into filaments perpendicular to the magnetic fields.
+The formation of low-mass stars is enhanced in the filaments with high column density, in agreement with the excess of low-mass protostars detected in the densest regions of G11.